jadoo-tech/Exoskeleton_public/Server/Web Page/README.md

 6. Move the static, backend, and html folder to var/www/ folder.

 ## Flask
-1. Activate virtual space `source myenv/bin/activate`
+1. Navigate to the folder: `cd /var/www` and activate virtual space `source myenv/bin/activate`
-2. Navigate to the folder with the Flask code `cd /var/www` for Exoskeleton server pi
+2. Navigate to the folder with the Flask code. `cd /var/www/backend` for Exoskeleton server pi
-3. Run the Flask code, app.py, `gunicorn -w 4 -b 127.0.0.1:8000 app:app` for data fetch
+3. Run the Flask code, app.py, `gunicorn -w 1 -b 127.0.0.1:8000 app:app` for data fetch.
+If it doesnt work, try `export PYTHONPATH=. gunicorn -w 1 -b 127.0.0.1:8000 app:app`
-4. If it throws error `[ERROR] Connection in use` Try killing the process at port 8000.
+5. If it throws error `[ERROR] Connection in use` Try killing the process at port 8000.
 If there is no such process in the port wait few minutes then try running step 3.
-Otherwise, try using a different port `gunicorn -w 4 -b 127.0.0.1:8010 app:app`.
+Otherwise, try using a different port `gunicorn -w 1 -b 127.0.0.1:8010 app:app`.
 When you do this, make sure you change the port in the default file to `under nginx/sites-available, proxy_pass address`
    1. If the address does not connect, check the host address with `ifconfig -a`.
 Should be with wan0.
-5. Deactivate once done (^C key)
+6. Deactivate once done (^C key)
+   ### ERRORS & DEBUGGING STEPS ###
+   #### `OSError: [Errno 98] Address already in use` ####
+   1. Check if something is using the port: `sudo lsof -i :<PORT>` and kill the operation if there is something running
+   2.

+## Libraries used:
+- `pip install opencv-python`
+- `pip install flask`
+- `pip install guinicorn`